40 Best Freelance Writing Jobs and Proofreading Jobs (2020)

-From newspapers and magazines to blogs and technical writing – All Freelance Writing hosts a wide gamut of writing jobs.
-Interestingly, this website also features the pay rate range making it easier for freelancers to decide whether you want to spend time applying for the job.
+From newspapers and magazines to blogs and technical writing, All Freelance Writing hosts a wide gamut of writing jobs.
+Interestingly, this website also features the pay rate range making it easier for freelancer writers to decide whether you want to spend time applying for freelance writing gigs.

 You’ll also find publishers frequently posting calls for submissions across various genres.

-Contently is a content marketing platform that connects freelancers with brands.
+Contently is a content marketing platform that connects freelance writers with brands.
 You need to first create an account and showcase your portfolio.
 Once you make it through the screening process, you will be eligible to receive job opportunities.

-Similar to Contently, Ebyline also requires freelancers to submit their profiles for consideration.
+Similar to Contently, Ebyline also requires freelance writers to submit their profiles for consideration.
 Once you gain the ‘Ebyline Approved’ status, you will have access to the pitch board.